gatsbyjs/gatsby/docs/blog/2020-04-20-paulie-scanlons-journey-of-100-days/index.md

 When the [#100DaysOfGatsby](/blog/tags/100-days-of-gatsby/) challenge was first announced I thought, _Yes, please_.
 I'm totally up for getting involved, but it soon transpired that pretty much every challenge was something I'd already learnt myself. _No matter,_ I thought.
 I can still continue to develop my React, JavaScript and Gatsby skills and by using the [hashtag](https://twitter.com/hashtag/100DaysOfGatsby) I hoped to share what I'd learnt and to find other folks out there doing the same.

-So for **100** days I posted literally **every day** about the work I've been doing in and around the Gatsby eco-system.
+So for **100** days I posted literally **every day** about the work I've been doing in and around the Gatsby ecosystem.
 If you have a spare 103 minutes you can read about the full 100 days [here](https://paulie.dev/posts/2020/01/100DaysOfGatsby/).
 But because I know you're all busy busy people, here is the tl;dr summary version.

 ![Screen shot of Skin UI, a Gatsby app by Paulie Scanlon](./skin-ui.jpg)